gavizet/Machine-Learning-Module/README.md

   Machine Learning Bootcamp
 </h1>

+This project is a continuation of the Python Module I have [completed here](https://github.com/gavizet/Python-Module)

-This project is a Machine Learning bootcamp created by [42 AI](http://www.42ai.fr).
-We are using Python for all of it.
+It is a Machine Learning bootcamp created by [42 AI](http://www.42ai.fr).

 You can find the [full project here](https://github.com/42-AI/bootcamp_machine-learning/)

-It is a continuation of the Python Module I have [completed here](https://github.com/gavizet/Python-Module)

 The pdf files of each module can be downloaded from the [release page](https://github.com/42-AI/bootcamp_machine-learning/releases)